 From superconducting magnets for particle research to a spectrum of applications – the Opera software package marches on!

-Coinciding with Cobham’s 80th anniversary celebrations, the developers of the renowned Opera electromagnetic simulation software are celebrating the 30th anniversary of the Vector Fields Software business unit.
+The developers of the renowned Opera electromagnetic simulation software are celebrating the 30th anniversary of the Opera Software business unit.
 Initially focused on making the design of particle accelerator magnets practical, their software tools remain at the leading edge of electromagnetic design today.
 This success is in large part due to continuing development of the founders’ pioneering ideas for numerical software – which made possible the first practical commercial solution for solving complex and three-dimensional electromagnetic simulations.

 The first major users for Opera software were almost all at the major physics labs around the world.
 At these sites, Opera was used to prototype advanced superconducting and resistive magnets for high energy and particle physics research – equipment which was too large and costly to prototype and refine in the normal ‘cut and try’ way.
 This user base at the very forefront of global scientific knowledge still remains a major strand of the company’s business.
 However, the functionality of Opera and the user-friendliness of the design tools, has evolved almost beyond recognition to offer solutions for a much broader range of design requirements.